Albatross of The Petrel Station

 Scientific name: Thalassarche impavida

+Campbell Albatross are a stunning New Zealand endemic.
+They are very similar to Black-browed Albatross and telling the two apart can be an interesting challenge, especially in younger birds.
 As they mature, Campbell Albatross develop their distinctive amber eye (whereas Black-browed have a dark brown eye), along with a beautiful rose-orange bill.
-With a wingspan of up to 2.3 metres, they are elegant and impressive seabirds.
+With a wingspan of up to 2.3 metres, they are very impressive to see.

 Black-browed Albatross